prosefmt

 Usage

-For safety reasons (to prevent any unwated file changes), please run the check command first.
+For safety and to prevent unwanted file changes, run the check command first.

 prosefmt check some/path some.file

-The output wll show what files will be updated and why.
-Once you ready to format, run
+The output shows which files will be updated and why.
+Once you’re ready to apply the changes, run the write command.

 prosefmt write some/path some.file